 - 2. 'Deferral.'
 A deferral shall state the reason for the deferral and the date that the review panel will reconvene to review any new information affecting the request. - 3.
 'Denial.'
 A denial shall include all of the following: - a.
 The type of child care program to which the decision applies. - b.
 The types of approval that were requested and are denied in the decision, such as regulatory approval, employment as a caregiver or noncaregiver employee, contract to be a caregiver or noncaregiver employee, or status as a household member at a child care program. - c.
 The reason for the denial. - d.
-Notice that the person may appeal the denial an appeal to the following, as appropriate: and a summary of the appeal process under s.

-1. To appeal a denial by a rehabilitation panel for the department or a certification - (6) REVIEW PANEL DECISION DISTRIBUTION. - (a) A review panel shall send a decision made under sub.
+Notice that the person may appeal the denial and a summary of the appeal process under s.
+48.686 (5c), Stats., and s.
+DCF 13.14. - (6) REVIEW PANEL DECISION DISTRIBUTION. - (a) A review panel shall send a decision made under sub.
 (5) to the person who is the subject of the rehabilitation review and, if requested, a copy to entities specified by that person. - (b) Within 10 days after sending a rehabilitation review decision to the subject of the rehabilitation review under par. (a), the review panel for an agency shall send all of the following to the department: - 1.
-A copy of the review panel's decision. - 2.
-A copy of the person's application under s.
+A copy of the review panel's decision.

+- 2. A copy of the person's application under s.
 DCF 13.12. - 3.
 A completed rehabilitation review decision report on a form prescribed by the department.